jomaway/typst-bytefield/lib/api.typ

 /// Shows a note with a bracket and spans over multiple rows.
 ///
-/// Basically just a shortcut for a note.
+/// Basically just a shortcut for the `note` field with the argument `bracket:true` by default.
+///
 #let group(side,rowspan,level:0, bracket:true,content) = {
   note(side,level:level,rowspan:rowspan,bracket: bracket,content)
 }

 /// Shows a special note with a start_addr (top aligned) and end_addr (bottom aligned) on the left of the associated row.
+///
+/// #emoji.warning *experimental:* This will probably change in a future version.
 ///
 /// - start_addr (string, content):  The start address will be top aligned
 /// - end_addr (string, content): The end address will be bottom aligned